chmbrs/YouTubeMusicRESTfulAPI/README.md

  * Debugger is active!
  * Debugger PIN: XXX-XXX-XXX
 ```
-:bulb: The SQLlite database will be created as `/database.db` with dummy data.
+:bulb: The SQLlite database will be created as `/database.db` with some dummy data.

-2. Now you can `$ curl` or visit the documentation in your browser to get the resources.
+2. Now you can `$ curl ` or visit the documentation in your browser to get the resources.

-:warning: Remember that for using the YouTube API you should have the file and an authorized session with OAuth2.
+:warning: Remember that for using the YouTube API you should have the `/client_id.json` file and an authorized session with OAuth2.

 ## Contribute
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/chmbrs/)

-1. Fork it!
+1. Fork it! :fork_and_knife:
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+5. Submit a pull request. :smiley:

 Feedbacks, questions, critics, ideas, etc. are extremely welcome.